 We may think of peace as the absence of war, that if the great powers would reduce their weapons arsenals, we could have peace.
 But if we look deeply into the weapons, we will see our own minds – our own prejudices, fears, and ignorance.

 After this article published, there were quite a few questions, comments, and continued concerns brought up that I’d like to address in one section here.
-Basically, the idea that a Buddhist practitioner can be in a profession that may “kill”, is still a very sensitive (and repulsive) topic to many.
+The idea that a Buddhist practitioner can be in a profession that may “kill”, is still an extremely sensitive (and repulsive) topic to many.
 There have been quite a few “angles” I’ve heard to still attack the thought that a Buddhist can be a soldier (or a police officer, etc.).

 - Ven.
 Master Hsing Yun went through eight years of wars and conflicts from violent revolutions, to the Japanese invasion of China, and more.
 He’s seen and experienced massive suffering (he even had to sleep among the dead during a period of war).